-- 3.2.2 The local centre will provide a central focus for community activities, encouraging the integration of new and existing residents from the surrounding community.
-It will include the following key components: - Local grocery/newsagent store (200 sqm) - Café (150 sqm), including catering kitchen/store/ WCs. - Community hall (500 sqm), including kitchenette, stores and WCs. - Café and community hall should be in one building to maximise flexibility of use and potential for sharing of facilities, but the café must be capable of being leased separately. - Hard and soft landscaping, including external seating, play area, hard standing and trees/planting. - Adequate parking for cars and cycles (subject to further agreement with CMBC). - Mobility Hub, incorporating some, or all, of the following features (to be agreed in consultation with CMBC): - Spaces for cycle parking - E-bike charging points - Bus stop - Interactive public transport planning - Secure delivery lockers - Mobility scooter parking bays with charging points
+- 3.2.2 The Local Centre will provide a central focus for community activities, encouraging the integration of new and existing residents from the surrounding community.
+It will include the following key components: - Farm shop and café (300 sqm), including catering kitchen/store/WCs. - Community hall (500 sqm), including kitchenette, stores and WCs. - Nursery Forest School, providing 35 places for children aged 2-5 years, with adjacent secure garden area accessed from within the building. - Hard and soft landscaping, including external seating, play area, hard standing and trees/planting. - Adequate parking for cars and cycles (subject to further agreement with CMBC). - Mobility Hub, incorporating some, or all, of the following features (to be agreed in consultation with CMBC): - Spaces for cycle parking - E-bike charging points - Bus stop - Interactive public transport planning - Secure delivery lockers - Mobility scooter parking bays with charging points